 Again, it’s worth remembering that listed buildings are not to be frozen in time, but planners want to see carefully designed and thought-out proposals that justify the changes – that’s the worth of a good architect experienced in conservation and heritage projects.

-If you’ve got any further questions that we’ve not been able to answer here, then by all means get in touch for a free consultation – fill in the form below, or give us a call on the number at the top of the page – let’s talk!
+If you’ve got any more FAQs for architects that we’ve not been able to answer here, then by all means get in touch for a free consultation – fill in the form below, or give us a call on the number at the top of the page – let’s talk!